BrewUp/BrewUpErp/README.md

 This repository is under active development.
 Some planned or ongoing areas include:

-- Completing end‑to‑end flows for all modules (not only Sales/MasterData)
+- Completing end‑to‑end flows for all bounded contexts
 - Expanding test coverage (unit, integration, and contract tests)
 - Hardening observability (distributed tracing, metrics dashboards)
 - Improving documentation for each bounded context and module